The essentials when buying your planning maps are that they need to be:

 If you’re building something or altering an existing building, you’ll also need building plans, which might be at a scale of 1:100 or 1:50, in order to show the internal layout and external appearance of the building.

-Some other things to bear in mind:
+A few more things to bear in mind:

 - As soon as you have some idea of what you want to do, have a word with your neighbours.
 Sound out their views and, as far as you can, take them into account.